Manage Sensitive Data Discovery Classifiers

 Options

-Use these options to get more details about the sdd classifier
+Use these options to get more details about the sdd classifier command or any of its subcommands:

 $ immuta sdd classifier -h